vEnhance/1802/src/work.typ

 == [SIDENOTE] Aquatic interpretation of work

-Letting $bf(F)$ represent water current as always, the "work" done along a trajectory can be thought of as a measure of how much the water current assists or resists movement along that path.
+Letting $bf(F)$ represent water current as always, the "work" done along a trajectory can be thought of as a measure of *how much the water current helps (or hinders) movement along that path*.

 To compute this, consider a trajectory along which an object, such as a boat or swimmer, moves through the water.
 The current vector field